-The main goal is to study the fundamentals of international negotiations and the effect of cultural differences among regions of the world in communication processes.
+The main goal of the course is to study the fundamentals of international negotiations and the effect of cultural differences in the communication processes.
 We will review also the importance of cross-cultural communication for international negotiation processes and for the development of human resources multinational companies.